5 best anti-pollution masks for cycling that keep your commute cleaner

-We put the protectors to the test to bring you the top choices for a cleaner, healthier commute
+We put the protectors to the test to bring you the top choices to travel with

-Poor air quality is blamed for thousands of premature deaths across the UK, and recent emissions scandals and the threat of fines from the European Union have pushed the issue up the political agenda.
+Poor air quality is blamed for thousands of premature deaths across the UK, and the Volswaken emissions scandal and pressure from climate committees to improve energy efficiency have pushed the issue up the political agenda.

 The air in major cities, including London, is dirtiest of all.
 A growing body of research suggests smaller particulate matter – the term for particles found in the air including dust, dirt, soot and smoke – is responsible for the most adverse health effects.
 Particulates are measured in microns, equal to one millionth of a metre.
 Those that are 50+ microns in diameter can be seen by the naked eye, but those measuring 2.5 microns or smaller, are invisible – and, according to a government report, pose the greatest health risk.